nazeelashraf/game_of_life/README.md

-# mkj_challenge
+# Game of Life
-Challenge problems - solved in Java.
+Game of Life - solved in Java.

 ## How to run:
 1. Build step: